slcs-jsc/mptrac/README.md

     git clone https://github.com/slcs-jsc/mptrac.git

-Several libraries provided along with MPTRAC can be compiled and installed by running the build script:
+Several libraries provided along with MPTRAC can be compiled and installed by running a build script:

     cd [mptrac_directory]/libs
     ./build.sh

-Next, change to the source directory and edit the Makefile according to your needs.
+Next, change to the source directory and edit the `Makefile` according to your needs:

     cd [mptrac_directory]/src
     emacs Makefile

 In particular, you might want to check:

-* Edit the `LIBDIR` and `INCDIR` paths to point to the directories where the GSL and netCDF libraries are located on your system.
+* Edit the `LIBDIR` and `INCDIR` paths to point to the directories where the GSL, netCDF, and other libraries are located on your system.

 * By default, the MPTRAC binaries will be linked statically, i.e., they can be copied and used on other machines.
-However, sometimes static compilations causes problems, e.g., in combination with dynamically compiled GSL and netCDF libraries or when using MPI and OpenACC.
-In this case, disable the `STATIC` flag and remember to set the `LD_LIBRARY_PATH` to include the libraries.
+However, sometimes static compilations causes issues, e.g., in combination with dynamically compiled GSL and netCDF libraries or when using MPI and OpenACC.
+In this case, disable the `STATIC` flag and remember to set the `LD_LIBRARY_PATH` to include the paths to the shared libraries.

 * To make use of the MPI parallelization of MPTRAC, the `MPI` flag needs to be enabled.
-Further steps will require an MPI library such as OpenMPI to be available.
+Further steps will require an MPI library such as OpenMPI to be available on your system.
 To make use of the OpenACC parallelization, the `GPU` flag needs to be enabled.
 The NVIDIA HPC SDK is required to compile the GPU code.
 The OpenMP parallelization of MPTRAC is always enabled.

 Next, try to compile the code: